Computational Chemistry and Chemical Informatics Bachelor's Degree

 One-of-a-Kind Program

-You will complete upper-level course work in both chemistry and computer science, gaining the foundation in both physical chemistry and computer programming that is necessary in the field.
+You will complete upper-level course work in both chemistry and computer science, gaining the foundation in both physical chemistry and computer programming that is necessary to the field.
 Many chemical problems are multidimensional.
 Solutions require advanced computational tools—and professionals who have the ability to effectively use them.
 Our degree program will prepare you to succeed in this role.
 Cutting-edge labs and equipment will enhance your education.

 Obtain a minor in Computer Science by taking four Computer Science classes—CS 1142 Programming at the Hardware Software Interface and CS 3141 Team Software Project—and adding two Computer Science electives.
 CS 1142 and CS 3141 can also be counted as major electives.
-This is a low-cost but high-impact way to gain a competitive edge as you launch into a career.
+This is a low-cost but high-impact way to gain a competitive edge as you launch your career.

 Choose your Career Path